pryv/service-core/README.md

 ```
 just start-deps
 ```
-gets them all running at once.
+to get them all running at once.

 ## Testing